najaeda/naja-verilog/README.md

 ## Introduction
 Naja-Verilog is a structural (gate-level) Verilog parser and can be used to read synthesis generated netlists.

-This project primarly purpose is to offer  be used in conjunction with [Naja](https://github.com/xtofalex/naja), however both projects are not tied and Naja-Verilog can be integrated in any project needing structural verilog support.
+The main purpose of this project is to provide a verilog interface to [Naja SNL](https://github.com/xtofalex/naja), however both projects are not tied and naja-verilog can be integrated in any project needing structural verilog support.

 ### Acknowledgement
 [<img src="https://nlnet.nl/logo/banner.png" width=100>](https://nlnet.nl/project/Naja)